 The format of the workshop will be a combination of presentations by and interactive discussions with a panel of senior international faculty.

 The following workshop program is tentative and is subject to changes as seen fit by the organizers.

 All current doctoral students interested in participating in the workshop are invited to submit one file in the Application Box that includes their Curriculum Vitae (highlighting work corresponding to the conference theme) and a description of their planned dissertation research (maximum 3 pages, single-spaced).
 The dissertation research document should include the following:

-Applicants will be notified in mid-February 2020 of their application status by the workshop organizers.
+Applicants will be notified in early March 2020 of their application status by the workshop organizers.
 Participants in the workshop must be registered for SMS Special Conference in Berkeley.